 Relax and enjoy yourself and see where the day takes you!More Info (click to show all)

 This experience offers the opportunity to relax and go hiking.

 Whether you are up for hiking or just in the mood for relaxation, the Heures Palace Gardens is a great option.

 Located just outside of Barcelona, these 19th century gardens are close to the mountains and the national park.

 The Italian and French Reaissance-style gardens are stunning; marvel in their loveliness and feel the tranquility.

 Nestled among the tall palm trees, magnolias, cedars, orange trees and acacias is the elegant palace.

-Tourists do not frequent this beautiful property, thus it is a wonderful destination for peace, quiet and natural beauty.More Info (click to expand)
+Tourists do not frequent this beautiful property, thus it is a wonderful destination for peace, quiet and natural beauty.More Info (click to show all)

 What are your thoughts about Barcelona?
 Do you have any questions or anything cool still to add on?
 We love to discuss travel so go ahead and fire away, there are no wrong comments!

 Also, please let us know how your trip went and what was the most exciting part about it.